Eschatologue/CM_wiki/docs/class/bard/valour.md

 ### Level 14: Battle Magic

-After you cast a spell that has a casting time of an action, you can make one attack with a weapon as a Bonus Action.
+After you cast a spell that has a casting time of an action, you can make one attack with a weapon as a  **:rsc-b: Bonus Action**{ .rsc }.